zhang-zhenyu/Homeworks-Statistics/README.md

 # statistic_buaa

-That's a project of BUAA's statistic.
+That's a project of BUAA's statistic classes.